-The Student Assistance Fund (SAF) is co-funded by the Irish Government and European Union under the European Social Fund Human Capital Investment Programme 2014-2020.
+The Student Assistance Fund is managed by the Higher Education Authority on behalf of the Department of Further and Higher Education, Research, Innovation and Science.
 It provides financial support to students who are in financial difficulty and whose participation at university would be at risk without support.
-The Fund is best described as a contributory payment, which helps students meet some of the extra costs associated with being at university.
+The Fund is best described as a contributory payment which helps students meet some of the extra costs associated with being at university.
 Registered students do not necessarily need to be grant holders to apply for funding.